Neurointerventional radiology

 Learn more

-If you have a condition that affects your brain, spine or spinal cord, you may be treated by a doctor who specializes in interventional neuroradiology.
+If you have a condition that affects your brain, spine or spinal cord, you may be treated by a doctor who specializes in neurointerventional radiology.
 This type of doctor uses medical imaging and special techniques to see inside your body and diagnose and treat your condition.
 Because these procedures use very small incisions and instruments, you may recover faster than you would with a traditional surgery.

-Interventional neuroradiology is often used for stroke treatment, brain aneurysm treatment and other conditions that affect blood flow to the brain, spine and spinal cord.
-Other names for this specialty include endovascular neurosurgery, neurointerventional radiology and neurointerventional surgery.
+Neurointerventional radiology is often used for stroke treatment, brain aneurysm treatment and other conditions that affect blood flow to the brain, spine and spinal cord.
+Other names for this specialty include endovascular neurosurgery and neurointerventional surgery.

-We offer interventional neuroradiology services at Abbott Northwestern Hospital in Minneapolis and United Hospital in St. Paul through our physician partners, Consulting Radiologists Ltd and St. Paul Radiology.
+We offer neurointerventional radiology services at Abbott Northwestern Hospital in Minneapolis, United Hospital in St. Paul and Mercy Hospital in Coon Rapids.

-Conditions that we evaluate and treat using interventional neuroradiology include:
+Conditions that we evaluate and treat using neurointerventional radiology include:

 Related links